Uberi/Minetest-WorldEdit/README.md

 -------
 Copyright 2013 sfan5, Anthony Zhang (Uberi/Temperest), and Brett O'Donnell (cornernote).

-This mod is licensed under the [GNU Affero General Public License](http://www.gnu.org/licenses/agpl-3.0.html).
+This mod is licensed under the [GNU Lesser General Public License version 2.1](http://www.gnu.org/licenses/lgpl-2.1.html) or any later version.

-Basically, this means everyone is free to use, modify, and distribute the files, as long as these modifications are also licensed the same way.
+Basically, this means everyone is free to use, modify, and distribute the files, as long as they credit the authors.

-Most importantly, the Affero variant of the GPL requires you to publish your modifications in source form, even if the mod is run only on the server, and not distributed.